JoshIce/GachiBot/README.md

 Make sure you have [ffmpeg](https://ffmpeg.org/download.html) and have it [added to your path](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).

 ## Installation
-Clone the git repository into a folder named gachi-bot.
+Clone the git repository.

-cd to the gachi-bot folder and run `npm install`
+cd to the GachiBot folder and run `npm install`

-Create a file called `config.json` in your gachi-bot directory.
+Create a file called `config.json` in your GachiBot directory.

 Then put this in your `config.json` file: